Building Your Own Trusted Execution Environments Using FPGA: Implementation and Evaluation

 We evaluate the performance of the low-end MicroBlaze-powered enclaves, which provides a lower-bound performance estimation of available softcore CPUs.
-We first evaluate the performance using 12 Embench-IoT benchmark applications~\cite{embenchIOT}.
-We then evaluate the \sysname software run-time performance by measuring the time cost of different \firmware operations.
+We evaluate the performance using 12 Embench-IoT benchmark applications~\cite{embenchIOT} and evaluate the \sysname software performance by measuring the time cost of different \firmware operations.